Wingie/risk_using_llms/src/ch29-black-box-testing.md

 By taking these steps, organizations can begin addressing the challenges of maintaining black box testing principles in the LLM era while positioning themselves to adapt to emerging solutions and standards.

+---

 ## Conclusion

+*Synthesizing the critical lessons learned and actionable guidance for navigating the future of AI-assisted software testing while maintaining security and quality standards.*

 The challenge of maintaining black box testing principles in the age of LLMs represents a critical inflection point in software development history.
 As we've explored throughout this chapter, the natural behavior of LLMs---to seek patterns and consistency across all the information in their context---directly conflicts with the fundamental independence that makes black box testing effective.